Ice Age: Dawn of the Dinosaurs: Plot

-Although Sid tries his best to raise the dinosaurs, their rambunctious behavior scares away all the younger animals and ruins the playground Manny built for his child, angering Manny.
-Not long after, the Tyrannosaurus whose eggs Sid stole, known as Momma Dino, returns.
-When Sid refuses to return the babies, she carries both Sid and her children underground, with Diego in pursuit.
-Manny, Ellie, Crash, and Eddie follow as well and discover that the icy cave leads to a vast subterranean jungle populated by dinosaurs thought to be extinct.
-There, they meet a deranged, quick-witted, one-eyed least weasel named Buck when he saves them from a crowd of angry, carnivorous dinosaurs surrounding them.
+Although Sid tries his best to raise the dinosaurs, their rambunctious behavior scares away the younger animals and destroys the playground Manny built for his child, angering Manny.
+The mother Tyrannosaurus, whose eggs Sid took, arrives.
+When Sid refuses to return her children, she carries both Sid and her children underground.
+The two mammoths and possums follow them, discovering that the icy cave leads to a vast subterranean lost world populated by dinosaurs.
+After escaping a territorial dinosaur and reuniting with Diego, they are surrounded by more dinosaurs, but are saved by a one-eyed weasel named Buck.